lakejs/lake-docs/guide/about.md

 * Real-time collaboration
 * Typography beyond standard web practices

-If these are critical to your project, consider alternative editors.
+If these features are essential for your project, consider alternative editors.